Poverty headcount ratio at $3.65 a day (2017 PPP) (% of population)

 Employment in agriculture (% of total employment) (modeled ILO estimate)

 Vietnam has a population of nearly 96.5 million people, with 63% of the population living in rural areas.
 The urban population has been steadily increasing since the early 1990s, with 37% of the current population living in cities.
-The agricultural sector is the country’s main employer, with more than a third of the population employed in agriculture, a sector that accounts for nearly 14% of the country’s GDP.
+The agricultural sector is the country’s main employer, with more than a third of the population employed in agriculture.

 In Vietnam, nearly 40% of the land is agricultural land, the majority of which is dedicated to rice production.
 Smallholders account for 89% of farmers in Vietnam, with the average family farm cultivating 0.4 hectares.
 Despite small land sizes and low rates of mechanization, farms are typically highly productive, with Vietnam having the highest on-farm labour productivity among all Asian countries.
 The shift to intensive agricultural practices has resulted in the use of large amounts of fertilizer, with 97% of smallholders using some type of fertilizer.
 High yields may be attributed to fertilizer use, however, such fertilizers have increased environmental detriments and are cost intensive.